 - Next, remove the dough from your mixing bowl onto a lightly floured surface.
 Begin kneading the dough to form a ball that's sticky enough to stay together, but not coming off on your hands.
 Keep kneading for 10 minutes, or until the dough is smooth and elastic.

-- Note: if the dough appears too crumbly, continue adding a tbsp of water at a time until you are able to form a texture similar to play dough.
-If it's too sticky, similarly add a tbsp of flour while continuing to knead.
+- Note: if the dough appears too crumbly, continue adding a tablespoon of water at a time until you are able to form a texture similar to play dough.
+If it's too sticky, similarly add a tablespoon of flour while continuing to knead.